 Another goal is getting the breath test reading thrown out completely because of problems with the breathalyzer machine used in the case.
 When the Intoxilyzer 8000 is not in compliance with the rules for the maintenance or inspection of that machine, then the court can throw the entire breath test out of evidence.

 Other defenses in the case can force the prosecutor to reduce the charges.
 For instance, the prosecutor can also agree to a two-level reduction to reckless driving.

 The State Attorney’s Office in Hillsborough County just announced the creation of a new DUI Diversion Program called “RIDR.”
 For a first DUI with a BAC of .20 or below, the defendant might qualify for a reduction to reckless driving with a withhold of adjudication in exchange for completing extra sanctions including seventy-five (75) hours of community service and the ignition interlock alcohol monitoring device for six months.

 If your breath or blood alcohol concentration is over .20 then you will not qualify for the diversion program.

 Attorneys for DUI over .15 in Tampa, FL

 Having a breath test reading with a BAC over .15 is surprisingly common.
 In fact, according to the Florida Department of Law Enforcement, the average breath test reading was right at .15 for all breath tests given in 2016.

-The attorneys at the Sammis Law Firm are experienced in taking DUI breath test cases to trial and negotiating with the prosecutor for the best possible offer to reduce the charges.
-Call to speak with one of the three attorneys at the Sammis Law Firm today about your case.
+The attorneys at Sammis Law Firm in Tampa, FL, are experienced in taking DUI breath test cases to trial and negotiating with the prosecutor for the best possible offer to reduce the charges.
+Call to speak with one of the four attorneys today about your case.